jainachal03/Authify/README.md

 # Authify
 ## Why?
 ```
-This project has been created in order to solve a problem that I usually face when trying to create local projects requiring some user to sign up or register.
-This is
+This project has been created in order to solve a problem that I usually face when trying to create local projects requiring some user
-supposed to be a authentication microservice which I hope to deploy, so that anyone can created a FrontEnd or Backend for authentication without having to worry about
+to sign up or register.
+This is supposed to be a authentication microservice which I hope to deploy, so that anyone can created a FrontEnd
-Creating some dummy users and stuff.
+or Backend for authentication without  having to worry about creating some dummy users and stuff.
 The fields are quite generic and easy to understand.
 Cheers
 ```